luis11181/pdf-invoice2/README.md

 Due to the non intensive use expected for this application, it is created with react and firebase, achieving a free online app with all the necessary functionalities

-This hosted page has read and write permission blocked, so must functionalities will not be availiable for this online demo
+This hosted page has read and write permission blocked, so most functionalities will not be availiable for this online demo

 ## Demo
 Create new invoice page